tbtimes/lede/README.md

 Make pretty story pages

 ## Documentation
-Lede is a static page build tool designed to make it relatively simple create pretty web pages.
-Lede uses two special ingredients to hasten page design – it comes with a command line interface, or CLI, for quickly scaffolding projects and creating the necessary files and it also allows the page designer to reuse design elements from other pages.
+Lede is a static page build tool designed to make it relatively simple to create pretty web pages.
+Lede uses two special ingredients to hasten page design – it comes with a command line interface, or CLI, for quickly scaffolding projects and creating the necessary files and it also allows the page designer to reuse design elements from other projects.

 ## Table of contents
 1. [Overview of Lede](#overview-of-lede)